sansvoicedotmp3/FinalProjectPL/README.md

 The current form is more of a proof-of-concept, although the structure of the classes would allow for expansion of the move/pokemon roster (maybe using JSON, which shouldn't be hard)

+# Limitations

+As of right now, the simulator does not take into account moves with secondary effects, because every move having a separate script for any number of modifiers would be outside the scope of this project.
+Stat modifiers are also not taken into account for the same reasons EVs/IVs and the like are assumed to be 0.

 # Stylistic / Syntax information

 I used Python for this project because I am familiar with it, and trust myself to write something of decent scale with it.
 However, there are some language design features that I had to work around when using this, as opposed to something like C++.